Amukayoung/openpdf/README.md

-# Openpdf is a PDF Generator NPM Package
+# Openpdf is a NPM PDF Generator

 This package allows you to generate PDF files from React components using Puppeteer.
 Follow the steps below to use this NPM package